kirsho/Singularity/README.md

 # Singularity
-My notes about singularity use
+My notes about singularity use.
+And how to create a conda env in an singularity image with a .yml

+replace former repository "yml2sing" or